rackerlabs/design-system/_component_design/selection-bucket.md

 layout: component
 category: Components
 usage: >
-  A selection bucket contains lists of table values selected by the user.
+  A selection bucket is located below the table and contains all selected values across all table pages.
 Each time a user selects a table value, a pill representing the selected value appears in the selection bucket.
-The selection bucket is located below the table and holds all selected values, across all table pages.
 The user can remove selected values from the selection bucket.
 preview-image: preview-images/selector-strip.svg
 status: stable
 resource: true